lkkhwhb/browserDB/README.md

 ```ts
 const total = await users.count();
 await users.clear();

 ```

 ---

 ## Reactive Subscriptions (Real-time sync)

 You can subscribe to collections to be instantly notified when data changes.

-* This is perfect for React/Svelte state management.
+* Perfect for React/Svelte state management.

-* It **automatically detects cross-tab changes** (if a user updates the database in Tab B, the UI in Tab A updates instantly).
+* **Automatically detects cross-tab changes** (if a user updates the database in Tab B, the UI in Tab A updates instantly).

 ```ts
 const unsubscribe = users.subscribe({ status: "active" }, (activeUsers) => {